-It’s the last day of the MLB regular season, but it already feels like the postseason.
-Six teams still have their playoff spots up in the air today and will be playing for seeding or their very postseason lives.
+It’s the last day of the MLB regular season and it looks like a dramatic finish is in store.
+Six teams will have their playoff fates decided today.
+Some will be playing for seeding, while others will be fighting for their very postseason lives.

-As always, lines are provided by our friends at PointsBet.
-Join the site using PointsBet promo code FREE100 and score yourself FOUR free risk-free bets, up to $1,000.
+As always, today’s odds are provided by our friends at PointsBet.
+Join the site using PointsBet promo code 2FREEBETS and score yourself two risk-free bets, worth up to $2,000 in value.

 Padres at Giants